Tag: shaykhul hadith

 “The martyrs are alive.”
 It should be noted that there are different grades of martyrdom as can be understood from the following Hadeeth:

-The Prophet peace be upon him once asked the sahaba, “What is your understanding of martyrdom?”
+The Prophet once asked the sahaba, “What is your understanding of martyrdom?”
 They replied, “Being killed in the path of Allah.”
 The prophet sallallahu alayhi wasallam said, “Then the martyrs of my ummah shall be very few.
 Being killed in the Path of Allah is martyrdom, death through illness in the stomach (and its surroundings) is martyrdom, death in fire is martyrdom, drowning is martyrdom, death due to the collapse of a building is martyrdom, death due to Pleurisy, a woman’s death in labour pains is martyrdom.
 (Nasai Vol.2 P.66).